Our Vision

 In response to the added risk for safety brought on by increased isolation during the global pandemic, Nova Vita invested in innovative solutions to connect with those in need.
 With generous funding from the Canadian Women’s Foundation, our text and online chat service is another way for individuals experiencing violence or homelessness to connect with Nova Vita.
 Our staff are available 24/7 to offer emotional support, safety planning, information on our services, referrals to community resources, and guidance on how to support someone in an abusive relationship.
 Learn more at novavita.org/chat.

-In partnership with the Brant OPP, the Victim Support Grant aims to improve support for individuals and families living in Brant County impacted by domestic violence or human trafficking.
-Program initiatives include: the creation of public education and awareness materials, trauma informed training for emergency services personnel, and the hiring of additional staff to expand services and outreach supports to rural communities.
+In partnership with the Brant OPP, the Victim Support Grant improved support for individuals and families living in Brant County impacted by domestic violence or human trafficking.
+Program initiatives included: the creation of public education and awareness materials, trauma informed training for emergency services personnel, and the hiring of additional staff to expand services and outreach supports to rural communities.
 Timing for the VSG Project aligned with the opening of our satellite office at the Cowan Community Health Hub in Paris, ON.

 2023 marked the anniversary of Nova Vita providing 40 Years of Hope to the Community we serve.
 It was on June 9, 1983, the very first night we opened our doors, and we welcomed a woman and her two children into Nova Vita.
 Since that first night over 25,000 individuals and families experiencing violence, abuse, and homelessness have accessed our services since we first opened our doors 40 years ago.